aerogear/trira/README.md

 trira sync <trello-board-names> <jira-epic-name>
 ```

-There are further options available, such as which Trello columns will be transferred or JIRA host with default values.
-For more details,
+There are further options available, such as which Trello columns will be synced or a card name regular expression for more granular filtering.
-please run:
+For more details about command usage, please run:
 ```
 trira help sync
 ```